Astroua/TurbuStat/docs/data_requirements.rst

 Data units for distance metrics
 *******************************

 Most of the distance metrics will not depend on the absolute value of the data sets.
 The exceptions are when values of a statistic are directly compared.
 This includes `~turbustat.statistics.Cramer_Distance`, the curve distance in `~turbustat.statistics.DeltaVariance_Distance`, and the bins used in the histograms of `~turbustat.statistics.StatMoments_Distance` and `~turbustat.statistics.PDF_Distance`.
-While each of these methods applies some normalization scheme to the data, we advise to convert both data sets to a common unit to minimize possible discrepancies.
+While each of these methods applies some normalization scheme to the data, we advise converting both data sets to a common unit to minimize possible discrepancies.